textileio/powergate/ffs/Design.md

 - _FixedMiners_: which always returns a particular fixed list of miner addresses.
 - _ReputationSorted_: which returns the miner addresses using a reputation system built on top of miner information.

-In summary, a _Scheduler_ instance act differently depending on which instances on its _Hot Layer_, _Cold Layer_, and _Miner Selector_ implementations.
+In summary, a _Scheduler_ instance act differently depending on which instances on its _Hot Storage_, _Cold Storage_, and _Miner Selector_ implementations.
 In the diagram above shows two configurations (surrounded by dotted boxes).

 In the first dotted box, a _Scheduler_ uses an _IPFS Node_ as the _HotStorage_ using the _CoreIPFS_ adapter as the interface implementation, which uses the _http api_ client to talk with the _IPFS node_.
 It also uses the _ColdFil_ adapter as the _ColdStorage_ implementation, which uses the _DealModule_ to make deals with a _Lotus instance_.
 It uses a _ReputationSorted_ implementation of _MinerSelector_ to fetch the best miners from a miner's reputation system.